Contextual Knowledge Pursuit for Faithful Visual Synthesis: Visual Synthesis

-Figure~\ref{fig:appedix_text_to_image_alldataset} shows 100 more images generated by \ourframework: 40 images from captions of GBIF, 30 images from MSCOCO, and 30 images from LAION-5B.
-The visualization demonstrates that \ourframework synthesis has high visual quality with faithful semantics.
 Figure~\ref{fig:appendix_text_to_video} shows the video synthesis from \ourframework embedded with Stable Video Diffusion\footnote{https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt} (SVD).
 Note that SVD takes an image as input and produces an animated video.
 It is integrated into our framework by firstly adopting the \ourframework text-to-image pipeline to produce the source image.
-The blue columns, synthesized from the captions of GBIF, are produced by initially using KPP with DALLE-3 (manuscript Section~\ref{sec:diversity_and_multimodal_generality}) to create the source images.
+The blue columns, synthesized from the captions of GBIF, are produced by initially using \ourframework with DALLE-3 (manuscript Section~\ref{sec:diversity_and_multimodal_generality}) to create the source images.
 These images are then animated using SVD.
-Similarly, the green columns are captions from LAION-5B and the source images for SVD are generated by KPP with GPT-4 Vision (manuscript Section~\ref{sec:diversity_and_multimodal_generality}).
+Similarly, the green columns are captions from LAION-5B and the source images for SVD are generated by \ourframework with GPT-4 Vision (manuscript Section~\ref{sec:diversity_and_multimodal_generality}).
 The video synthesis demonstrates the plug-and-play adaptability of \ourframework to integrate with new foundational components.
 We also put these video files in the video folder of the uploaded supplementary.